Chinese, Saudi Firms Ink Deals In Advanced Manufacturing Amid Growing Bilateral Cooperation - UrduPoint

 Osama noted, "In a few days, we're going to have another Saudi-China event, but this time with a focus on agriculture," adding that the Council has played a significant role in facilitating many such bilateral agreements.

-Under the Vision 2030 initiative, the Kingdom aims to diversify its economy and modernise society, with its industrial GDP tripling to reach 895 billion Saudi Riyals (approx. $238 billion) by 2030.
+Under the Vision 2030 initiative, the Kingdom aims to diversify its economy and modernize society, with its industrial GDP tripling to reach 895 billion Saudi Riyals (approx. $238 billion) by 2030.

 Data shows that Saudi Arabia has been the largest trading partner of China in the middle East since 2001.
 Bilateral trade volume has surpassed $100 billion annually in the past three years.